kyma-project/community/capabilities/logging-tracing-monitoring.md

 ---

  ## Scope
-Enable operator and developer to easily observe the state of a kyma cluster and the state of distributed applications running on kyma; The data is made accessible by pre-bundled infrastructure for collecting application logs and application metrics as well as transaction traces.
+Enable operator and developer to easily observe the state of a kyma cluster and the state of distributed applications running on kyma; The data is made accessible and collectable by pre-bundled infrastructure for collecting application logs and application metrics as well as transaction traces.
+That infrastructure integrates with cloud provider specific tooling.

 The assurance that kyma components are creating application logs and metrics as well as trace data in a consistent way and in a sufficent detail level is not in scope of the capability.